claretiong/claretiong.github.io/index.md

 - Crawled the data on Sina Weibo, built a sentiment analysis model, and performed spatio-temporal visualization analysis
 - Analyzed online public opinion after the promulgation of the China’s high school entrance examination postponement policy under COVID-19, and proposed policy recommendations (Python)

 **Project: Research on the Influence Factors of Energy Consumption of Chinese Residents Based on Decision Tree and Panel-corrected Standard Error**  (2019-2020)
-**Co- first Author**, Resources & Industries (reviewers assigned)
+- **Co- first Author**, Resources & Industries (reviewers assigned)
 - Analyzed of factors influencing energy consumption of Chinese residents using decision tree model based on CGSS 2015 questionnaire
 - Compared the similarities and differences between the two methods through the research results and provided suggestions for the government and residents to save energy consumption

-**Book: Be in the Present: Coping and Surviving Low Oil Prices**(2020-Present) **Co- Author**
+**Book: Be in the Present: Coping and Surviving Low Oil Prices** (2020-Present)
+- **Co- Author**
-· Worked on two chapters about the impact of COVID-19 on global oil markets and the response of national oil companies to low oil prices
+- Worked on two chapters about the impact of COVID-19 on global oil markets and the response of national oil companies to low oil prices

-**Project: An Analysis of Public Opinions Regarding imported frozen food safety in COVID-19**(2020-Present) **Project Leader**
+**Project: An Analysis of Public Opinions Regarding imported frozen food safety in COVID-19** (2020-Present)
+- **Project Leader**
 - Collected online textual data regarding “imported frozen food safety in COVID-19” from Sina Weibo, used natural language processing to analyze the users’ emotions and opinions
-- Using latent Dirichlet allocation(LDA) and k-means to extract and cluster topics from the data (Python)
+- Used latent Dirichlet allocation(LDA) and k-means to extract and cluster topics from the data (Python)

 ### AWARDS & ACTIVITIES
-  **National Scholarship**                                                                                      Nov.
-2019 **National Scholarship**                                                                                     Nov.
-2020 Mathematical Contest In Modeling, Honorable Mention (Leader)                                              Apr.
-2020 Beijing Contest District in China Undergraduate Mathematical Contest in Modeling, Second Prize（Leader）  Sept.
-2020 2019 “FLTRP·ETIC Cup” English Writing Contest, First Prize                                                Nov.
-2020 President, Energy Economics Union, CUPB
+- **National Scholarship**                                                                                      Nov.
+2019
+- **National Scholarship**                                                                                     Nov.
+2020
+- Mathematical Contest In Modeling, Honorable Mention (Leader)                                              Apr.
+2020
+- Beijing Contest District in China Undergraduate Mathematical Contest in Modeling, Second Prize（Leader）  Sept.
+2020
+- 2019 “FLTRP·ETIC Cup” English Writing Contest, First Prize                                                Nov.
+2020
+- President, Energy Economics Union, CUPB

 ### LANGUAGES & SKILLS
-   **Computer Skills:** Python, Java, C, SQL, SPSS, EViews, Dreamweaver, Stata;
+- **Computer Skills:** Python, Java, C, SQL, SPSS, EViews, Dreamweaver, Stata;
-   **Languages:** Mandarin (Native), English（Fluent）
+- **Languages:** Mandarin (Native), English（Fluent）